engrit-illinois/Audit-MisconfiguredGpos/README.md

 Optional string.
 The full path of a file to export polled data to, in CSV format.
 If omitted, no CSV will be created.
-If `:TS:` is given as part of the string, it will be replaced by a timestamp of when the script was started, with a format specified by `-LogFileTimestampFormat`.
-Specify `:ENGRIT:` to use a default path (i.e. `c:\engrit\logs\Audit-MisconfiguredGpos_<timestamp>.csv`).

 ### -Log
 Optional string.
 The full path of a file to log to.
 If omitted, no log will be created.
-If `:TS:` is given as part of the string, it will be replaced by a timestamp of when the script was started, with a format specified by `-LogFileTimestampFormat`.
-Specify `:ENGRIT:` to use a default path (i.e. `c:\engrit\logs\Audit-MisconfiguredGpos_<timestamp>.log`).

 ### -Quiet
 Optional switch.